Measurement of capital - frequently asked questions

 If conversion has not been fully effected, for any reason, within 5 business days of the relevant loss absorption trigger event, the terms need to unambiguously provide for write-off (including termination of the right to receive ordinary shares, principal and interest) as at the time of the relevant trigger event.

 3.5: Do all the requirements under the relevant prudential standards apply to additional tranches issued under the same terms and conditions (i.e. tap or tranche issues) as an initial issuance?
 (Added June 2019)

 Yes.
 Each additional issuance needs to separately comply with all the requirements under the relevant prudential standards.

-This includes, for example, the minimum period from the additional tranche issue date to the first call date and the maximum number of ordinary shares (or MEIs) into which an instrument can convert (its maximum conversion number or MCN).
+This includes, for example, the minimum period from the additional tranche issue date to the first call date and the maximum number of ordinary shares (or MEIs) into which an instrument can convert (it’s MCN).

-4. Cross-default provisions in relation to Additional Tier 1 and Tier 2 Capital instruments
+4. Cross-default provisions in relation to AT1 and Tier 2 capital instruments

 4.1: What is required of an issuer in relation to the cross-default clauses requirement contained in the relevant prudential standards?

 Under the relevant prudential standards, the issuer needs to ensure that there are no cross-default clauses in the documentation of any debt instrument or other capital instruments of the issuer that link performance of the issuer’s obligations under a capital instrument to default by the issuer, or another party, under any of its other obligations.

 It is not sufficient to simply state that there are no cross-default clauses contained in the capital instrument being assessed as this statement does not cover clauses in other instruments.
 Difficulties arising with performance of any obligations under a capital instrument must not lead to default on other debt or capital obligations.
 For purposes of APRA’s assessment of the eligibility of a capital instrument, confirmation of this can be provided by the issuer as part of the statement of compliance referred to in 1.2 above.